 Animation adds a vital human touch to digital interfaces by simulating the experience of interacting with a physical object in real life.
 This makes for an easier, more natural experience for the user, and reduces cognitive load.
 From point A to B, UI animations act as signposts—oftentimes so subtle that you wouldn’t even know they were there.
 Animation also reduces stress by providing real-time updates and feedback, keeping the user informed at all times.

 From another perspective, animation can make an interface fun and engaging.
 Having a visually appealing interface is vital, and including just the right amount of animation could set you apart from the crowd.
 Think of animation like a spice rack, and your digital product as a stew.
 Adding only one spice could mean the stew will taste bland and uninviting.
 On the other hand, overloading your stew with too many different spices could give your stew an overwhelming and confusing flavor.
 You have to learn how to add just the right amount of spice to make the stew delicious and nourishing.
-Learn more about UI best practices in this comprehensive guide to UI design.
+Learn more about UI best practices in this comprehensive guide to UI design, and keep on top of the trends here: 5 UI animation trends to follow.

 3. What are the different kinds of UI animation?